Anyone who registered for an account on EverydayHealth.com or subscribed to its newsletter, app or health courses and has an active Facebook account.

 Arbitration is a form of alternative dispute resolution that takes place outside the courtroom before a third-party arbitrator, as opposed to a judge or jury.

 Mass arbitration occurs when attorneys file a large number of individual arbitration claims against one company, at the same time and over the same issue, such as website privacy.
-It’s possible that a company facing hundreds or thousands of arbitration claims will settle with all those involved instead of resolving each claim individually – and paying the high costs associated with doing so.

 What Could I Get If I Take Action?